riccstick/protParamWrap/README.md

 - `.jl` files are processed by julia and protParam
 - results are saved in the `summary.txt` file

-# Web Server

-- ProtParamWrap is also available as [Web Tool](http://illuzymes.com/), however compared to a local machine the server is relatively slow!
 # Citation
 [![DOI](https://zenodo.org/badge/291096447.svg)](https://zenodo.org/badge/latestdoi/291096447)